zenoss/zenosslabs/docs/zenpack_standards_guide.rst

 ZenPacks must be tested internally using the packaged .egg that is will be delivered to the customer.
 The test server must be the exact same version of Zenoss being used by the customer.
-The test environment must match the customer’s environment as closely as possible.
+The test environment must match the customer's environment as closely as possible.
 The only exception to internal integration testing is cases where it is not possible to replicate the test environment internally.